DavidLDawes/zxing/README.md

 Modified license a little to include KochZap references, since that does not need to be localized.
 I did end up having to add strings to all 30+ locales, and used Google translate for that.

+More recently, we removed most of the settings and added a beep on good and buzz on bad feature with settings to disable it.
+The feature is supposed to respect volume/muting too.
 ### Broken (Kochzap fork specific):
 	Schedule from QR Code - part of schedule did not compile so I commented bits out.
 Does not work.
-	Settings - we removed most settings from UI, left code ij place so defaults are unchanged.
+	Settings - we removed most settings from UI, left code in place so defaults are unchanged.
 ## Get Started Developing
 To get started, please visit: https://github.com/zxing/zxing/wiki/Getting-Started-Developing